 Ever noticed how you don't really know anything about benzoyl peroxide, even though the name somehow pops up in every acne-treatment article?
-Because, let’s be real, if you've ever looked for over-the-counter acne treatments, chances are you have heard or read about benzoyl peroxide.
+Let's be real; if you've ever looked for over-the-counter acne treatments, chances are you've heard or read about benzoyl peroxide.

-Benzoyl Peroxide is an industrial chemical and medicine for acne and acne scars.
+Benzoyl Peroxide is an industrial chemical and medicine for acne and related scarring.
 It was first created in 1905.
-Recognizing its powerful antibacterial and anti-inflammatory effects on the skin, shortly after - in the 1930s, people started using it in medicine.
-So, benzoyl peroxide has been helping people get rid of acne for more than 80 years.
+Once people started to recognize its powerful antibacterial and anti-inflammatory properties for the skin in the 1930s, they started using it in medicine.
+So, benzoyl peroxide has been helping people get rid of acne for over 80 years.
 How can we question a history like that?

-What is more, the World Health Organisation has placed benzoyl peroxide on the list of essential medications - the ones that are considered the most effective and safe to use.
-Synthesized in a lab, benzoyl peroxide has antiseptic, anti-inflammatory, and oxidizing properties.
-The antiseptic and anti-inflammatory action reduces the bacteria and yeast on the skin's surface.
+What's more, the World Health Organisation has placed benzoyl peroxide on the list of essential medications.
+This means using benzoyl peroxide to treat and prevent acne is safe and effective.
+Synthesized in a lab, benzoyl peroxide has antiseptic, anti-inflammatory, and oxidizing properties, which help reduce the bacteria and yeast on the skin's surface.

-You can find benzoyl peroxide as a cream, gel, lotion, and as a wash at concentrations of 2.5 %, 5 %, and 10 %.
-Apart from acne treatment, today benzoyl peroxide is used for many diverse purposes.
+You can use benzoyl peroxide as a cream, gel, or lotion or as a face wash at concentrations of 2.5 %, 5 %, and 10 %.
+Apart from acne treatment, benzoyl peroxide is used for many diverse purposes.

 Being as popular as it is, benzoyl peroxide has made its way into a surprisingly large amount of practices.
 The most famous and typical uses of benzoyl peroxide are: